Vansh0t/JustAuth/README.md

 # JustAuth
-Simple, but customizable JWT auth library for .NET Core MVC.
-The main goal of the project is to create base REST auth library for all kinds of apps (Web, SPA, etc.).
+Simple, but customizable JWT authentication and authorization library made with .NET 6.
+The main goal of the project is to create a basic REST auth package for all kinds of apps (Web, SPA, etc.).
 ## Features
 1. Two JWT send modes: Cookies for Web and Authorize Header for the rest of apps
 2. Sign In, Sign Up, Sign Out